Toxic cough syrup: Panama

-In May 2007, 365 deaths were reported in Panama.
+From 2006 to May 2007, 365 deaths were reported in Panama.
 The diethylene glycol originated from a Chinese manufacturer, which exported it as industrial "TD glycerin" under a shelf life of one year.
 The letters "TD" were shorthand for "substitute" in Chinese.
 When Panama-based Medicom received the product from a Spanish trader, it changed the name to "glycerine" and the expiration date to four years before selling it to the government of Panama.
 Neither the trading companies involved nor the government lab in Panama that processed the ingredient tested the substance for verification.
 Chinese authorities said they would no longer allow the name "TD glycerin" to be used.
 One of the country's officials overseeing food and drug safety was sentenced to death in late May on charges related to the scandal.
 The Panama government detained several officials as well as employees of Medicom and set up a $6-million fund for the victims.